 1. PRAY, Pray, pray

-pray: In secret, wrap this person in a blanket of your own intercessions.
+pray for: In secret, wrap this person your own intercessions.
 He is entering a time of growth and change and you have agreed to support him with your prayers.

 2. Commit to Her more than the Goal

 If you discern to be her sponsor, commit to a relationship that goes beyond your “role” or “use.”
 Too many of our relationships are shaped by utility.
 We figure out the use of someone in our life and after they have served their purpose or if they fail to, we discard them.
 This should not be your relationship as sponsor.
 After Easter Vigil, you still have a place in her life and vice versa.
 Even if she doesn’t become Catholic, your relationship doesn’t end.
 You have committed to be invested in her spiritual life.

 You need to be able to articulate why the person you are sponsoring wants to explore Catholicism.
 Making sure you can repeat to him why he is exploring Catholicism ensures that he knows why.
 Also, there are going to be times that he will need you to remind him of why he set out on this journey in the first place.

 4. You are Vouching for Her to the Church more than you are Vouching for the Church to Her